WHAT IS A FREQUENCY CONVERTER?

 Different types of power frequency converters exist, specifically, there are both rotary frequency converters and solid state frequency converters.
 Rotary frequency converters use electrical energy to drive a motor.
 Solid-state frequency converters take the incoming alternating current (AC) and convert it to direct current (DC).

 What is the purpose of a power frequency converter for commercial utility?

 There is no inherent advantage to one frequency over another frequency.
 But there can be significant disadvantages.
-Problems occur when the load being powered is sensitive to the input power frequency.
+Frequency conversion problems occur when the load being powered is sensitive to the input power frequency.
 For example, motors spin at a multiple of the power frequency.
 Thus, a 60 Hz motor will spin at 1800 or 3600 RPM.
 However, when 50 Hz power is applied, the RPM is 1500 or 3000 RPM.
-Machines tend to be speed sensitive, so the power to run them must correspond to the design RPM intended.
+Machines tend to be speed-sensitive, so the power to run them must correspond to the design RPM intended.
 Thus, a typical piece of European machinery needs 50 Hz input, and if it runs in the United States, a 60-to-50 Hz converter is required to convert the available 60 Hz power to 50 Hz.
-Georator is your supplier for frequency to voltage converters.
+The same applies vice versa to convert 50 Hz power to 60 Hz.
+While standard power ratings and capacities exist for frequency conversion, our frequency converters operate over a range of voltages from 100V to 600V.
+The most commonly specified voltages are 110V, 120V, 200V, 220V, 230V, 240V, 380V, 400V, and 480V.
+Because our standard and custom design capabilities can meet a range of power system needs, Georator is your supplier for frequency to voltage converters.

 WHY DOES A FREQUENCY CONVERTER COST SO MUCH?